bashrc2/epicyon/README.md

 If you want to add a new theme then open `theme.py` and add the theme name to the list within `getThemesList`.
 Add a function with the name `setTheme[YourThemeName]`.
 Have a look at the other themes to get an idea of how to set the colors and fonts.

+Add the name of your theme to the translations files.

 On a running instance you can experiment with colors or fonts by editing `epicyon.css` and then reloading the web page.
 Once you are happy with the results then you can update the changed values within your `setTheme` function.